karthikl6/d3bubbles2/README.md

 THIS IS A FORK FROM [https://github.com/jpmarindiaz/d3bubbles](https://github.com/jpmarindiaz/d3bubbles)

-Adjusted for text size inside bubbles when refreshed.
+Adjusted for text size inside bubbles when browser page is refreshed.